dl-solarity/solidity-lib/README.md

 ## Documentation

-Check out the project's [documentation](https://docs.solarity.dev) with broad explanations and usage examples of every module.
+Check out the project's [documentation](https://docs.solarity.dev) with broad explanations and usage examples of every contract.
 Full `natspec` guides are also available in the source code.

 ## Contribution